Diaeresis (diacritic): Modern usage

+Catalan

 In Catalan, the digraphs ai, ei, oi, au, eu, and iu are normally read as diphthongs.
 To indicate exceptions to this rule (hiatus), a diaeresis mark is placed on the second vowel: without this the words raïm [rəˈim] ("grape") and diürn [diˈurn] ("diurnal") would be read *[ˈrajm] and *[ˈdiwrn], respectively.
-The Occitan use of diaeresis is very similar to that of Catalan: ai, ei, oi, au, eu, ou are diphthongs consisting of one syllable but aï, eï, oï, aü, eü, oü are groups consisting of two distinct syllables.
+Diaeresis also indicates that ü is pronounced [w] in digraphs such as gü and qü when placed before e or i.

+Dutch

 In Dutch, spellings such as cliënt are necessary because the digraphs oe and ie normally represent the simple vowels [u] and [i], respectively.
 However, hyphenation is now preferred for compound words so that zeeëend (sea duck) is now spelled zee-eend.

+English

 In Modern English, the diaeresis, the grave accent and the acute accent are the only diacritics used apart from loanwords.
 It may be used optionally for words that do not have a morphological break at the diaeresis point, such as "naïve", "Boötes", and "Noël".
-It is far less commonly used in words such as "coördinate" and "reënter" except in a very few publicationsnotably The New Yorker and MIT Technology Review under Jason Pontinand this usage is considered by prescriptive writing guides to be largely archaic.
+It was previously used in words such as "coöperate" and "reënter": in such cases, the diaeresis has been replaced by the use of a hyphen ("co-operate", "re-enter"), particularly in British English, or by no indication at all ("cooperate", "reenter"), as in American English.
+The use of the diaeresis persists in a few publications, notably The New Yorker and MIT Technology Review under Jason Pontin.
 The diaeresis mark is sometimes used in English personal first and last names to indicate that two adjacent vowels should be pronounced separately, rather than as a diphthong.
 Examples include the given names Chloë and Zoë, which otherwise might be pronounced with a silent e.
+To discourage a similar mispronunciation, the mark is also used in the surname Brontë.
+(See also Umlaut (diacritic).)